pradeepDu/Physician-s_Notebook_Emitrr/README.md

 Here are the steps for setup alspo included in the Jupyter Notebook just simple plug and play version open the Jupyter Notebook and run the cells sequentially and no need for and Hugging Face Tokens as publicly available models were used for this.Make sure to start the runtime using T4 GPU in collab.

 ## Step-by-Step Development
-We built the notebook iteratively based on user feedback and outputs.
+I have  built the notebook iteratively based on user feedback and outputs.

 1. **Initial Setup (Cells 1-3)**:
    - Markdown overview.